 Lego Birthday Party Ideas & Free Printables

 Once you've got your invitations sent out, you'll need to start planning activities for the party itself.
-Here are some ideas:
+Here are some ideas I thought of:

 - Highest Brick Tower: Use just bricks (or any Lego pieces if you prefer) to make a tower.
-Whoever can make the highest tower that can remain standing for at least 5 seconds wins!
+Whoever can make the highest tower that can remain standing for at least 10 seconds wins.

 - Building Race: Give each party goer a small activity $5 Lego building pack.
 Do a ready set go thing and whoever can build the set first wins a prize.

-- Car Contest: Award prizes for the best-looking car, the one that goes the furthest, the car that wins a race, etc.
+- Car Contest: Award prizes for the best-designed car, the one that goes the furthest, the car that wins a race, etc.

 - Toss the Lego Game: Set up buckets or paper rings of different colors that are each worth different points.
 The ones furthest away or smaller are worth more points.
 Have the kids take turns tossing Legos and whoever gets the most points after a certain amount of turns wins a prize.

 - Best Figure Drawing: Use the blank Lego figure below and set up a coloring table.
 Each child is to create their own unique Lego figure.
-The best idea (chosen by the birthday child perhaps) wins a prize.
+The best idea (chosen by the birthday child perhaps or by vote) wins a prize.

 After the party is over, you might want to hand out some gift boxes or party favors.
 Here are some ideas and printables that will help.